How to apply for a job in Germany

 The next step in your application process will normally be an interview.
 Unless you're applying for a special job in a foreign company, this will probably be conducted in German.
 Get practicing as soon as possible and if you speak only a little of the language, bear in mind that even a few phrases will be appreciated.

-Do not be late, Germans are a punctual people and tardiness for an interview will not be a good start.
+Do not be late, Germans are punctual people and tardiness for an interview will not be a good start.
 Dress conservatively: for men, suit (dark, well-tailored) and tie; for women, a tailored suit or dress.
 Research the company and be prepared to discuss your skills and abilities.

 Interviews are typically formal and straightforward.
 It will begin with an introduction, handshake and exchange of business cards.
 There may be a few minutes of casual conversation to start with, but quickly the formal interview will start.

 Respond to questions openly, honestly and courteously.
 Don't interrupt.
 Emphasise how you are able and qualified to fill the position and how you can contribute to the company.
-Feel free to ask relevant questions about such areas as operational structure, reporting lines and colleagues.
+Feel free to ask relevant questions about areas such as operational structure, reporting lines and colleagues.

 You may be asked a few more personal questions than expected.
 Legally, an employer can only ask questions relevant to the position being interviewed for.
 If asked whether you're pregnant, you have grounds for complaint.